Klipper3d/klipper/docs/Command_Templates.md

 ```

 When the `load_filament` macro above executes, it will display a
 "Load Complete!" message after the extrusion is finished.
 The
-last line of gcode enables the "clear_display" delayed_gcode, set
+last line of G-Code enables the "clear_display" delayed_gcode, set
 to execute in 10 seconds.

 The `initial_duration` config option can be set to execute the
 delayed_gcode on printer startup.
 The countdown begins when the
 printer enters the "ready" state.
 For example, the below delayed_gcode
 will execute 5 seconds after the printer is ready, initializing
 the display with a "Welcome!" message: